tomgrubbmath/IntroMathSoftware/Testimonials.md

 -  The class was taught in my native tongue (English).
 This also *positively biases* my evaluations.
 See, for instance, [The Influence of Instructor Native Language on Student Learning and Instructor Ratings](https://www.jstor.org/stable/40326049?seq=1#metadata_info_tab_contents)
 -  The class grades were *quite high* (88% of a student's grade in this class was based on homework, participation, and the final project; most students did the work, and their grades reflected that).
 The relationships of this with student evaluations is discussed here: [Do Higher Grades Lead to Favorable Student Evaluations?](https://www.jstor.org/stable/30042630?seq=1#metadata_info_tab_contents)

-I do think that there are concrete things that I did which led to the overall positive response to this class; I spent long hours preparing for most of the lectures, I encouraged and incorporated student feedback, I was responsive on the course chatroom, etc. But again, to ignore the listed facts would not be painting the full picture.
+I do think that there are concrete things that I did which led to the overall positive response to this class: I spent long hours preparing for most of the lectures and included participation checks to promote engagement and active learning; I encouraged and incorporated student feedback; I was responsive on the course chatroom.
+But again, to ignore the listed facts would not be painting the full picture.

 Finally, there is always the question of whether or not I am cherry picking to select only the favorable reviews.
 I have attached the complete report in the Logistics/capes.pdf file for full disclosure.

 ## Multiple Choice Feedback Questions:
-The course material is intellecturally stimulating:
+The course material is intellectually stimulating:
 - Strongly Disagree: 0 (0.0%)
 - Disagree: 0 (0.0%)
 - Neither Agree nor Disagree: 0 (0.0%)